vanmars/ahoy/README.md

 3:30 - Begin downloading sounds and incorporating in project; logic seems correct, but can't seem to get it working

-4:30 - Switch gears to working on scrolling effect animation; will come back to sound if time allows later
+4:30 - Do more research to find a different approach

+4:50 - Got sound when game board loads . . . but don't know why